 Thomas Aquinas is often thought of as the figure most responsible for putting an end to the theory of divine illumination.
 Although there is some truth to this view, as we will see, it seems more accurate to regard Aquinas as one of the last defenders of the theory, as a proponent of innate Aristotelian illumination.

-A vivid example of the way Aquinas moves from an Augustinian to an Aristotelian framework occurs in his Treatise on Human Nature (Summa theologiae 1a 75–89), where he considers the Augustinian claim that “pure truth should not be looked for from the senses of the body” (84.6 obj.1).
+A vivid example of the way Aquinas moves from an Augustinian to an Aristotelian framework occurs in his Treatise on Human Nature (Summa theologiae 1a 75–89), where he considers the Augustinian claim that “pure truth should not be looked for from the senses of the body” (84.6 obj.
+1).
 In reply, Aquinas invokes the Aristotelian agent intellect:

 From those words of Augustine we are given to understand that truth is not entirely to be looked for from the senses.
 For we require the light of agent intellect, through which we unchangeably cognize the truth in changeable things, and we distinguish the things themselves from the likenesses of things (ad 1).

 It is not at all clear, here or elsewhere, how the agent intellect carries out the two tasks he describes.
-(If Aquinas had given us a satisfactory account of this, he would have thereby solved the leading problems of epistemology.)
+(If Aquinas had given us a satisfactory account of this, he would have thereby solved two of the leading problems of epistemology.)
 But for present purposes it is enough to notice how Aquinas seems to replace Augustinian illumination with the Aristotelian agent intellect.
 Thus the traditional verdict has been that Aquinas replaced Augustine with Aristotle, and exchanged illumination for abstraction.

 There is more to the story.
 In the immediately preceding article, Aquinas explicitly discusses Augustinian divine illumination, and reaches the affirmative conclusion that “the intellective soul does cognize all true things in the eternal reasons” (84.5sc).
 Often this affirmative conclusion gets treated as little more than lip service to the authority of Augustine, and the article as a whole gets taken as a backhanded repudiation of illumination theory: affirming the theory in form but denying it in substance.
 This is a misreading.
 Aquinas sees something important in Augustine’s theory, something worth preserving.